LagoLunatic/dsvrandom/README.txt

 A: This is a bug with PoR that occurs only on certain flash cards, such as R4 cards.
 It happens in vanilla PoR too, so it's unrelated to the randomizer.
 I recommend playing on emulator if you get this issue on your card.

+Q: There's a randomly placed enemy that keeps knocking me back through a door as soon as I walk through so I can't progress.

+A: Enemies knock you back depending on what direction you're facing, not the direction they hit you from.
+So when you're walking through the door and don't have control yet hold the D-pad in the direction away from the enemy.
+This way you will face away from the enemy the instant you gain control and be knocked towards the enemy instead of back into the door.

 ### Running from source

 If you want to run the latest development (unstable) version of DSVRandom from source, follow these instructions: